Weekly review of oil prices in Azerbaijan

-BAKU, Azerbaijan, May 2.
-The average prices for Azeri Light CIF, Urals, Dated Brent, and Azeri Light FOB Ceyhan increased this week, Trend reports.
+BAKU, Azerbaijan, May 9.
+The average prices for Azeri Light CIF, Urals, Dated Brent, and Azeri Light FOB Ceyhan decreased this week, Trend reports.

-The price of Azeri Light CIF crude, produced at the Azeri-Chirag-Gunashli field in Azerbaijan, grew by $6.7, or 6%, compared to last week, to $118.8 per barrel.
-According to the data, the maximum price for this grade of crude oil during the week was $122.32 per barrel, and the minimum was $113.85.
+The price of Azeri Light CIF crude, produced at the Azeri-Chirag-Gunashli field in Azerbaijan, went down by $8.03, or 6.8%, compared to last week, to $110.77 per barrel.
+According to the data, the maximum price for this grade of crude oil during the week was $118.56 per barrel, and the minimum was $105.55.

 |